sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 We'd still like to explore more fun ideas (e.g, composing plans as a sequence of quantised latent vectors like VQ-VAE represents images as a sequence of quantised tiles - we think this may lead to a valuable decomposition of parts of skills, e.g sharing grasp encodings between objects or parts of the environment) - but for the moment, we've got our baseline and will move on to our original question!

+> Thank you to Corey Lynch, Suraj Nair and Eric Jang for patiently answering our questions.